-- L Does the product meet the Whole Grain-Rich Criteria: Yes No (Refer to SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program.) - II.
+School food authorities (SFAs) should include a copy of the label from the purchased product carton in addition to the following information on letterhead signed by an official company representative.
+The crediting standards for grains (as outlined in Policy Memorandum SP 30-2012) must be used beginning SY2013-2014.
+Product Name: Code No.: Manufacturer: Serving Size: I. Does the product meet the Whole Grain-Rich Criteria: Yes No (Refer to SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program.)
+II.
 Does the product contain noncreditable grains: Yes No How many grams: (Products with more than 0.24 oz equivalent or 3.99 grams for Groups A-G and 6.99 grams for Group H of noncreditable grains cannot be credited using Exhibit A weights.
-Please use template for crediting using amount of creditable grains.) - III.
+Please use template for crediting using amount of creditable grains.)
+III.
 Use Policy Memorandum SP 30-2012 Grain Requirements for the National School Lunch Program and School Breakfast Program: Exhibit A to determine if the product fits into Groups A-G, Group H, or Group I. (Please be aware that different methodologies are applied to calculate servings of grain component based on creditable grains.
-Groups A-G use the standard of 16 grams creditable grain per oz eq; Group H uses the standard of 28 grams creditable grain per oz eq; and Group I is reported by volume or weight.)
-Indicate which Exhibit A Group (A-I) the Product Belongs:

-1Total Creditable Amount must be rounded DOWN to the nearest quarter (0.25) oz eq.
+Groups A-G use the standard of 16 grams creditable grain per oz ea: Group H uses the standard of 28 grams creditable grain per oz eq; and Group I is reported by volume or weight.)
+Indicate which Exhibit A Group (A-I) the Product Belongs: Description of Product Per Portion Size of Product Weight of One-Ounce Creditable Amount Food-Buying Guide As Purchased Equivalent as Listed in SP 30-2012 В Α÷Β A Total Creditable Amount1 1Total Creditable Amount must be rounded DOWN to the nearest quarter (0.25) oz eq.
 Do NOT round up.

-Total weight (per portion) of product as purchased Total contribution of product (per portion) oz equivalent

-I further certify that the above information is true and correct and that a - ounce portion of this product (ready for serving) provides oz equivalent Grains.
-I further certify that noncreditable grains ARE NOT or ARE above 0.24 oz eq per portion (please check one box).
+Total weight (per portion) of product as purchased Total contribution of product (per portion) oz equivalent I further certify that the above information is true and correct and that a - ounce portion of this product (ready for serving) provides oz equivalent Grains.
+I further certify that noncreditable grains ARE NOT or ARE above 0.24 oz eg per portion (please check one box).
 SFAs should include totals of noncreditable grains in weekly maximum if above 0.24 oz eq.